Born Pink World Tour: Concert synopsis

 The second act of the concert begins with a black-and-white video interlude of Blackpink in a dystopian setting.
 They return to the stage with "Kill This Love", followed by "Crazy Over You", "Playing with Fire", "Tally", and "Pink Venom".
 Afterward, the members depart for a costume change, while the dancers participate in a dance circle onstage and the touring band plays guitar, bass, drum, and keyboard solos.
 The third act of the concert features solo performances by the members, each preceded by backdrops with their names on the main stage screen.
 Jisoo commences with a cover of Camila Cabello's "Liar", which is replaced by her song "Flower" from the Tokyo shows onwards.
 Jennie is next, performing her song "You & Me" as a partnered dance with dimmed lighting and a backdrop of their projected silhouettes.
 The third solo performance is by Rosé, who sings her songs "Hard to Love" and "On the Ground".
 Finally, Lisa performs a shortened version of her song "Lalisa" followed by her song "Money", which includes a pole dance routine and an extended dance break.

 After another video interlude, Blackpink returns as a group for the fourth act of the concert and performs "Shut Down" and "Typa Girl".
 The members then pause to interact with the audience and teach the key choreography for the next song, "Ddu-Du Ddu-Du", whose performance features an extended dance break.
 The last song of the act is "Forever Young", after which Blackpink bids their goodbyes and departs the stage.
 However, Blackpink returns for an encore in casual shirts and sweatshirts from their tour's merchandise line.
 They perform "Yeah Yeah Yeah" and "Stay", taking different sides of the stage to dance with the audience and play with the cameras.
 Blackpink ends with "As If It's Your Last" and says a final goodbye before exiting the stage.

+Blackpink performing "Typa Girl" as part of their headlining set at Coachella 2023.

 The encore stadium shows in France and the United States feature a completely revamped setlist and stage design which was first performed on the group's headlining appearances at the Coachella Valley Music and Arts Festival and British Summer Time Hyde Park.
 The majority of the video interludes are absent from the show.
 "Pink Venom" starts off the new setlist with an explosive extended intro involving the backup dancers.
 "Pretty Savage" features a new chair dance break, after which Blackpink performs "Kick It" while sitting.
 For her solo stage, Jennie performs a remixed version of "You & Me" followed by her song "Solo".
 Jisoo performs her song "All Eyes on Me" followed by a shortened version of "Flower".
 Rosé performs a shortened version of her song "Gone" followed by "On the Ground".
 Lisa performs an explicit version of "Money" with an extended dance break.
 The performance of "Typa Girl" includes new choreography involving giant feathers and a new extended intro.
 The show ends with a series of fireworks as the members thank the audience and depart.